Chae Bin's desk

 How do you prioritize collaboration across teams in your design process?

+Looking for gaps in my work where other people might be better-informed to help me and always finding ways to use my strengths as a designer to help others in their work.
 At Red Hat, you quickly learn that you can’t do one job completely by yourself.
 As a designer, I am often communicating, either in groups or 1:1s, with other roles and teams at different points of the design process.

 How do you think diverse voices and perspectives make the design process stronger?